Skip to main content

 Stack operations

-• Arguments of PICK, ROLL, ROLLREV, BLKSWX, REVX, DROPX, XCHGX, CHKDEPTH, ONLYTOPX, ONLYX are now unlimited.
+• PICK, ROLL, ROLLREV, BLKSWX, REVX, DROPX, XCHGX, CHKDEPTH, ONLYTOPX, ONLYX.

 Hashes

-HASHEXTR_(HASH)s_n ... s_1 n - hSame thing, but arguments are given in reverse order.
+HASHEXTR_(HASH)s_n ... s_1 n - hSame as HASHEXT_(HASH), but the arguments are given in reverse order.

 HASHEXTA_(HASH)b s_1 ... s_n n - b'Appends the resulting hash to a builder b instead of pushing it to the stack.

-HASHEXTAR_(HASH)b s_n ... s_1 n - b'Arguments are given in reverse order, appends hash to builder.
+HASHEXTAR_(HASH)b s_n ... s_1 n - b'Same as HASHEXTA_(HASH), but with arguments in reverse order.

-Only the bits from root cells of s_i are used.
+• Only the bits from the root cells of s_i are used for hashing.

 Crypto

-Currently the only cryptographic algorithm available is CHKSIGN: check the Ed25519-signature of a hash h for a public key k.
+Currently, the only cryptographic algorithm available is CHKSIGN: it checks the Ed25519-signature of a hash h for a public key k.

-• For compatibility with prev generation blockchains such as Bitcoin and Ethereum we also need checking secp256k1 signatures.
+• For compatibility with previous generation blockchains such as Bitcoin and Ethereum, we must also check secp256k1 signatures.

-• For modern cryptographic algorithms the bare minimum is curve addition and multiplication.
+• For modern cryptographic algorithms, the bare minimum includes curve addition and multiplication.

-• For compatibility with Ethereum 2.0 PoS and some other modern cryptography we need BLS-signature scheme on bls12-381 curve.
+• For compatibility with Ethereum 2.0 PoS and some other modern cryptography, we need the BLS-signature scheme on the bls12-381 curve.

 secp256k1